milonmaze/privacy-terms-observatory-beta/www.commonsensemedia.org/about-us/our-mission/privacy-policy.md

 Links.
 For your convenience and information, we may provide links to websites and other third-party services and content that is not owned or operated by us.
 The third-party websites, services and content to which we link may have separate privacy notices or policies.
 We are not responsible for the privacy practices of any entity that we do not own or control.
 The inclusion of a link or such third-party services/content on the Services does not imply our endorsement of the linked site, or that content or service.

 Security.
 We seek to use reasonable administrative, organizational, technical, and physical measures to help protect the Personal Information you provide to us from loss, misuse, and unauthorized disclosure, alteration, or destruction.
 Only authorized personnel have access to Personal Information you provide to us and each employee with access to Personal Information is obligated to maintain its integrity and confidentiality.
 Unfortunately, no data transmission can be guaranteed to be 100% secure or error free.
 If you have reason to believe that your interaction with us is no longer secure, you should immediately notify us in accordance with the section below entitled "Contacting Us."
 Please note that if you notify us by physical mail, this will delay the time it takes for us to respond to the problem.
+Common Sense Media follows its Data Breach Incident Response Plan to respond to incidents that could compromise Personal Information.

 Updating Your Personal Information.
 If you are a Member, you can update your Personal Information at any time by accessing your account.
 To do this, just click on the "My Account", "My Profile" or "My Desk" link.